 - A 3 - 6 inch roughened landing pad extending from the bottom of a bat house below the entrance allows bats to land and climb up into the chamber(s).

 - Single-chamber bat houses are a great starter box, but bats seem to prefer larger structures which offer more stable temperatures.
-Bats will use both single- and multi-chambered houses, but houses with more chambers improve the ability of the bats to regulate their internal temperatures.
-The more chambers, the better.
+Bats will use both single- and multi-chambered houses, but houses with more chambers give bats opportunities to find warmer or cooler walls within the house as the weather changes and, therefore, improves the ability of the bats to regulate their internal temperatures.
+The bigger, the better.

 - Exterior grade (galvanized, coated, stainless, brass, etc.) screws, rather than nails, are recommended to increase longevity of the bat house.